-If you’re a pickleball player without a tennis background, then welcome to the guide to understanding groundstrokes.
+If you come from tennis, you know the definition of a groundstroke.
+If you're a pickleball player without a tennis background, then welcome to the guide to understanding groundstrokes.

 We'll explain groundstrokes and how to hit better ones.
 You'll also learn a very important term almost all tennis players are taught: the kinetic chain.

-In any racquet or paddle sport, a groundstroke is any shot made after the ball has bounced.
+In any racquet or paddle sport, a pickleball groundstroke is any shot made after the ball has bounced.
 It can be executed from anywhere on the court but is most commonly performed near the baseline.
 Groundstrokes make up a decent portion of pickleball play and can be hit using either a forehand or backhand swing.

 Mastering both is essential for a well-rounded game.